Deonixlive/Deonixlive/README.md

 # Dimetri Chau

 Welcome to my GitHub — a space where deep learning meets practical engineering.
-I'm a CS student passionate about building intelligent systems, crafting useful tools, and exploring the intersections of AI, data visualization, and infrastructure.
+I'm a CS student passionate about building intelligent systems, crafting useful tools, and exploring the intersections of Machine Learning, data visualization, and infrastructure.

 ---